RTA Roadway Corridors

 Project Website: Broadway Boulevard Info

 Fact Sheet: Broadway Boulevard, Euclid Avenue to Country Club Road, Project

 Downtown Links/I-10 to Broadway Boulevard (RTA Ballot #16)

 Downtown Links will be a 1.3-mile long, multimodal corridor connecting Barraza-Aviation Parkway to Interstate 10.
-It will be a 30 mph, four-lane roadway with bike lanes, sidewalks and a separate multi-use path.
-Improvements include construction of a new 6th Street alignment, railroad underpass and 9th Avenue deck plaza.
+It will be a 30 mph, four-lane roadway with bike lanes, sidewalks and a separate multiuse path.
+Improvements include construction of a new Sixth Street alignment, railroad underpass and Ninth Avenue deck plaza.
 Major drainage improvements will protect a large portion of downtown and surrounding neighborhoods from a 100-year flood plain.
 This project will eliminate one of the most hazardous railroad crossings in the state and end long train-related delays on St. Mary’s Road.

-Drainage improvements and reconstruction of St. Mary’ Road from I-10 to Church Avenue occurred in earlier phases of the project.
+Drainage improvements and reconstruction of St. Mary’s Road, from I-10 to Church Avenue, occurred in earlier phases of the project.

 Project website: Downtown Links

 Grant Road, Oracle Road to Swan Road (RTA Ballot #18)